BarisAlbayrakIEEE/cpp/README.md

 ///
 /// SUMMARY:
 /// THIS REPOSITORY CONTAINS THREE SOLUTIONS FOR A PRIMITIVE GEOMETRY LIBRARY:
-///     1.
+///     a.
 GeometryLibrary_OCCT:
 ///         The solution mainly with C++98 although some of C++11 futures are used
 ///         See the readme file (or the docstring of the GeometryObject header file) in GeometryLibrary_OCCT
-///     2.
+///     b.
 GeometryLibrary_CPP11:
 ///         The solution with C++11 and C++14
 ///         See below with heading 'A. GeometryLibrary_CPP11'
-///     3.
+///     c.
 GeometryLibrary_MultiThread:
 ///         An updated version of GeometryLibrary_CPP11 to cover a solution supporting the multi threading.
 ///         See the readme file (or the docstring of the GeometryObject header file) in GeometryLibrary_MultiThread
 ///         Implementation process started recently.